shalamand3r/RelayRace/README.md

 ## Using Your Own `networkserviceproxy`

-RelayRace includes a prepared `networkserviceproxy` binary that was dumped from an iOS 17.0 device so that the package can work out of the box.
+RelayRace includes a prepared `networkserviceproxy` binary that was dumped from an iOS 17.0 device so that the tweak works out of the box.
 If you would rather use your own copy, dump `networkserviceproxy` from an iOS/iPadOS 17.0 device, patch it locally, and replace the bundled file before building:

 ```sh
 cp /path/to/your/networkserviceproxy tools/macprep/networkserviceproxy.ct